open-keychain/open-keychain.github.io/help/index.md

 No. You can, however, simply create a new key just for certification, which will essentially be the same thing.

+## How can I specify connection port for Keyserver?

+Add a new Keyserver (or modify existing one) by going to Preferences -> General -> Keyservers.
+Enter the port number after the Keyserver address and preceded it by a colon.
+For example, "p80.pool.sks-keyservers.net:80" (without quotation marks) means that server "p80.pool.sks-keyservers.net" is working on a port 80.
+Default connection port is 11371 and it doesn't need to be specified.

+## A wrong primary user id is shown when searching on a Keyserver

+Unfortunately, this is a bug in the SKS Keyserver software.
+Its machine-readable output returns the user ids in an arbitrary order.
+Read the [related bug](https://bitbucket.org/skskeyserver/sks-keyserver/issue/28/primary-uid-in-machine-readable-index) report for more information.

 # Getting in touch

 ## Issues and Feature Requests